hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 The services field for each organization under `organizations` section of Fabric contains list of `services` which could be ca/orderers/consensus/peers based on if the type of organization.

-Each organization will have a ca service under the service field.
-The snapshot of ca service with example values is below
+Each organization will have a CA service under the service field.
+The snapshot of CA service with example values is below
 ```yaml
       # Services maps to the pods that will be deployed on the k8s cluster
       # This sample is an orderer service and includes a zk-kafka consensus